huggingface/hub-docs/docs/hub/dduf.md

 ### How to read a DDUF file?

 Reading a DDUF file is as simple as calling `read_dduf_file` and passing a path as argument.
-Only the metadata is read, meaning this is a lightweight call that will not explode your memory.
+Only the metadata is read, meaning this is a lightweight call that will not make your memory explode.
 In the example below, we consider that you've already downloaded the [`FLUX.1-dev.dduf`](https://huggingface.co/DDUF/FLUX.1-dev-DDUF/blob/main/FLUX.1-dev.dduf) file locally.

 ```python
 >>> from huggingface_hub import read_dduf_file